aws/eks-distro/projects/kubernetes-csi/external-attacher/README.md

    [`CSI_PROW_GO_VERSION_BUILD`](https://github.com/kubernetes-csi/external-attacher/blob/v3.5.0/release-tools/prow.sh#L89)
    is likely the correct one.
 Be sure to select the correct branch for the project version when checking the Golang version.
-5. Update CHECKSUMS and attribution by using
+5. Update CHECKSUMS and attribution by running from project root:
-   `make update-attribution-checksums-docker PROJECT=kubernetes-csi/external-attacher RELEASE_BRANCH=<release_branch>`
+   `make run-attribution-checksums-in-docker RELEASE_BRANCH=<release_branch>`
    from the root of the EKS-Distro repo.
 6. Update the version at the top of this README.